RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/system/system_time.rst

     strftime
     adjtime*

-To stop smooth time adjustment and update the current time immediately, use the POSIX function ``settimeofday()``.
+\* – To stop smooth time adjustment and update the current time immediately, use the POSIX function ``settimeofday()``.

-If you need to obtain time with one second resolution, use the following code snippet:
+If you need to obtain time with one second resolution, use the following method:

 .. code-block:: c